Sarmatians: Decline

 The Sarmatians in the Bosporan Kingdom assimilated into the Greek civilization.
 Others assimilated with the proto-Circassian Meot people, and may have influenced the Circassian language.
 Some Sarmatians were absorbed by the Alans and Goths.
 During the Early Middle Ages, the Proto-Slavic population of Eastern Europe assimilated and absorbed Sarmatians during the political upheavals of that era.
 However, a people related to the Sarmatians, known as the Alans, survived in the North Caucasus into the Early Middle Ages, ultimately giving rise to the modern Ossetic ethnic group.

 Archaeology

-In 1947, Soviet archaeologist Boris Grakov defined a culture flourishing from the 6th century BC to the 4th century AD, apparent in late kurgan graves (buried within earthwork mounds), sometimes reusing part of much older kurgans.
+In 1947, Soviet archaeologist Boris Grakov defined a culture flourishing from the 6th century BC to the 4th century CE, apparent in late kurgan graves (buried within earthwork mounds), sometimes reusing part of much older kurgans.
 It was a nomadic steppe culture ranging from the Black Sea eastward to beyond the Volga that is especially evident at two of the major sites at Kardaielova and Chernaya in the trans-Uralic steppe.
 The four phases – distinguished by grave construction, burial customs, grave goods, and geographical spread – are: